 China is trying to commoditize the complement

-China is trying to win by commoditizing the complement and I believe they are close to succeeding.
-This is a strategic challenge the West should take seriously instead of dismissing.
+China is trying to win by commoditizing the complement.
+The strategy is working, though not without friction.
+This is a structural challenge the West should take seriously instead of dismissing.

 For the last two decades, the West exported cognition because it owned the platforms, the cloud, the software distribution, and the talent concentration.
 If the cognitive engine becomes cheap, portable, and good enough, that asymmetry weakens.
 A small country can buy or download the same cognitive machinery, then apply it to its own bureaucracy, its own companies, its own language, its own domain problems.